ot2i7ba/UFEDKMLstacker/README.md

 > [!NOTE]
 > This script is specifically tailored for KML files exported from Cellebrite UFED.
 Its compatibility or performance with KML files from other sources has not been tested.

+> [!WARNING]
+Please note that this script is currently under development, and I cannot provide a 100% guarantee that it operates in a forensically sound manner.
+It is tailored to meet specific needs at this stage.
+Use it with caution, especially in environments where forensic integrity is critical.

 ## Table of Contents
 - [Features](#features)
 - [Requirements](#requirements)